 Current (Tommy Larkins) Period

 - In this period it seems like Jonathan has lost much of his sense of humour.
 The music is good but if you like the playfulness in his earlier work, you won't find it here (at least not often, it does show up a bit in the foreign language songs).
 The cds sound great - he is much better in the studio now than he used to be.
-This is also when he tours and records almost always only with Tommy Larkins on drums.

 - I'm So Confused - Good cd.
-But I find I don't listen to it than much. (typically, it includes remakes of a couple of songs from previous cds, he does that a lot - usually the remakes sound much better)
+But I find I don't listen to it than much (typically, it includes remakes of a couple of songs from previous cds, he does that a lot - usually the remakes sound much better)

 - Her Mystery Not of High Heels and Eye Shadow - again it is a good, well produced, technically skilled cd but I don't like it much.
 The sense of fun and playfulness is really hard to find here.
 He does do 4 more Spanish songs here (the best four on the cd)

 - Take me to the Plaza - I know I sound like a broken record but this is like the other two, good but way too serious in the song selection for my taste.
-Still this is an essential buy since you do see his interaction with the audience and it is what you would likely see if you go see him live these days (2004).
+Still this is important since you do see his interaction with the audience and it is what you would likely see if you go see him live these days (2004).
 Also there are a few previously unreleased songs he does on the dvd (but none are that interesting)

 - Not so much to be Loved as to love - Ok I didn't like it much at first but it is growing on me.
 Less produced than the first two in the group - the sound is simpler (more like you would hear live).
 A nice mix of 4 Spanish and French songs (which I will eventually get translated) in addition to 8 new songs, a new version of Vincent Van Gogh, and 2 songs that were on the Take me to the Plaza dvd.
 STILL little evidence he has rediscovered his sense of humour (and without that he is much less interesting).
 And it seems to me that he has lost his 'arrogance' (for lack of a better word) of his youth (which makes him likely a better person but the music is less interesting).
 This is by far the most explicitly religious cd he has ever put out (which as a religious person myself I appreciate) and his optimistic worldview is plainly stated.
 He has always had this side to him (Springtime, Angels Watching over me, etc.) and I like it but his best cds have always been the ones that had his humour, arrogance, playfulness, and the serious side.
 However, this is still his best cd in the last 8 years (since Surrender to Jonathan)